Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This is probably caused by suspended materials in the water system; however, sometimes it is caused by rusty pipes from within the home itself.

-Depending on the area of town where the leak is, the main line may be quite old and a water valve won’t shut down as well as it should.
+Depending on the area of town where the leak is, the main line may be quite old and a water valve won’t shut down as well as it should, so several valves may have to be shut down.
 The City is trying to rectify the problem by installing new water lines and valves.
 All of this takes time and money.
 Each year, Public Works budgets for a major waterline replacement project and a street improvement project.

 The refuse department picks up refuse daily.
-To find out what area and specifically when your refuse will be picked up contact Laurie Black, utility billing at 970-564-4012.
+To find out what day your refuse will be picked up, contact the utility billing division at City Hall, or call 970-564-4012.

 In August of 2017, China announced to the World Trade Organization that they intended to stop Taking post-consumer materials (recyclables) from the United States and several other countries, due to increased contamination and damage to their own environment from taking contaminated recycling mixes from other countries.
 China audited their recycling factories in July and found that most of their factories could not meet their new environmental standards, so they decided to halt imports.